RaSamourai/monitoring/README.md

 This project is meant to be able to monitor computers/servers, the easiest way.

 # Requirements :
-Docker engine must be installed.
+Docker engine & compose must be installed.

 # Stack :
 - Grafana Alloy :